vsuarezpaniagua/EdIE-MEDDOPROF/README.md

 # EdIE-MEDDOPROF

 ## Introduction
-Multiple BETO classifiers for MEDDOPROF Shared Task 2021.
+Multiple BETO classifiers and fuzzy string matching for MEDDOPROF Shared Task 2021.

 ## Prerequisites
 Following packages need to be installed: